Car Accident Attorneys in Mobile, Alabama

 - Pain and suffering

 - Loss of consortium

 Once in court, you’ll be arguing your case in front of a jury, so it’s important to have strong evidence.
 Your attorney can also help you prepare to confidently answer questions during cross-examination.
 They will present your case to help convince the jury of your needs.

-In Alabama, you have 2 years after a motor vehicle accident to file a lawsuit.
 Though this may seem like a long time, remember that you first have to go through the entire insurance claim process.
 Insurance adjusters often draw out this phase, hoping to frustrate or exhaust you.
 Make sure legal stipulations don’t prevent you from suing for uncovered expenses: Hire an experienced car accident attorney today.